Are You Worried About Your Teen?

 It is very normal for teenagers to be skeptical about therapy.
 Thanks to our decades of experience, we are not strangers to this kind of ambivalence, and we’re really good at working through it.
 Not only that, but teens often find that speaking with someone freely in a non-judgmental space is really liberating.
 Here, they have time that is completely dedicated to them.
 They can thoroughly explore what’s bothering them and receive useful stress management tools that apply directly to their lives.

 If you think your child could really benefit from therapy, but you don’t know how to talk to them about it, we recommend mentioning it over the course of everyday conversation.
 Therapy doesn’t need to be daunting.
 It certainly doesn’t mean your teen is “crazy” or “out of line.”
 Casually and carefully, assure your teen that therapy is no different than a normal health check-up.
 Most importantly, it is an opportunity for growth and development.
-During your free phone consultation, we would be happy to talk to you about your teen’s reservations and how you might encourage them to consider therapy.
+During your free phone consultation, we would be happy to talk to you about your teen’s reservations.
+We can also provide strategies on how you might encourage them to consider therapy.

 Don’t all teens go through a rocky phase?